See that guy walking down the street? A stranger. Never heard of you or your product. Doesn’t care.

 - What will they miss on if they don’t buy it?

 Create a sales pitch that:

-- Is relevant to your audience.
+- Is relevant to your audience

-- Focuses on benefits and not features.
+- Focuses on benefits and not features

-- Paints a vivid picture of what they will miss if they don’t get your product.
+- Paints a vivid picture of what they will miss if they don’t get your product

 Use your website to create a strong relationship with your customers.
 Impress them with your expertise.
 Woo them with your personality.
 Show them that you care.
 Help them reach their goals first, and they will help you reach yours.

-What can you do right now?
+What can you do today?

 - what’s missing on your website